Ma5300408/ftp/README.md

 This server currently doesn't support ASCII mode but this sould not be a problem with any modern system or ftp client.

+### STOR and RETR with wildcard
+Linux system call have a API set "glob.h" , it can read all wildcard files under the pathname.
+I use this function to open all the wildcard files then do any manipulation from FTP RETR to STOR.